kata-containers/community/Backport-Guide.md

 This document provides a short guide explaining how to perform a backport.
 Backporting refers to applying changes to a stable branch from a newer branch.
-The changes comprise one or more commits in the form of a PR and the newer branch is generally the `master` branch.
+The changes comprise one or more commits in the form of a PR and the newer branch is generally the `main` branch.

 Since new features are not added to stable branches, backported changes are generally bug fixes and security fixes.
 See the